LandRegistry/digital-street-3d-ui/flask_skeleton_ui/assets/README.md

 # Frontend assets

 Frontend dependencies are managed using `npm` and are tracked in `package.json`.
-These are pulled together by a [Gulp](http://gulpjs.com/) build process to generate the CSS output for this service.
+These are pulled together by a [Gulp](http://gulpjs.com/) build process to generate the CSS output for this service. _Note: Where npm, node or Gulp command line tools are discussed below, they should be run inside the docker container_

 ------